dylanjjleong/dylanjjleong.github.io/_news/announcement_0_helloworld.md

 ---
 layout: post
-date: 2024-07-11
+date: 2024-07-11 00:00:00-0400
 inline: true
 related_posts: false
 ---

-Site launch.
-Hello world!
+<b>Site launch.</b> Hello world!
 Much of the site is still in progress and will be filled out in the coming months.
 Check back soon for updates!

 <!-- Delete this announcement once actual academic/professional announcements can be made -->